adamliter/adamliter.org/index.md

 I'm a Machine Learning Scientist at [Glassdoor][gd].
-Before that, I did my PhD in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], where I was advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert].
+Before that, I did my PhD in the [Department of Linguistics][umd-ling] at [University of Maryland][umd], where I was advised by [Jeff Lidz][jeff] and [Norbert Hornstein][norbert] (my dissertation can be found [here][diss]).
 I was also a Language Science Fellow in University of Maryland's [Language Science Center][lsc].
 I still engage in some linguistics research, albeit at a much slower pace since I work in industry.
 For more information about my academic research, see my [research page][research].

 Outside of work and linguistics, I enjoy tinkering with computers as well as teaching others about computers.
 I've put together [materials